Listen to this article:

 - Inhale your left arm up toward the sky as your partner does the same and then reach toward each other, grabbing hold of the other person’s shoulder and linking your arms together

-- Shift your weight into the left standing leg
+- Shift your weight onto the left-standing leg

-- As you bend your back right knee, grasp the inner arch of your right foot
+- As you bend your right knee, grasp the inner arch of your right foot

 - Slowly kick your right foot back and up as you lean forward, moving into dancer pose and balancing with your partner to support each other

 - Talk and make adjustments as needed, holding for 30 seconds or more and opening the spine into a deeper arch as you kick the back glute further up

 - Release by lowering the back leg and unbinding your arms

 If you feel enough trust and connection with the other person, try this modified double take on the classic downward-facing dog.

 This yoga pose stretches your back and hamstrings.
 It is easier than it looks but requires plenty of focus and communication.